uwuclxdy/uwuweb/docs/modal-guidelines.md

 8. **Modal Closing**:
    - Do NOT use the × close button (`<button class="btn-close">×</button>`)
    - Instead provide a "Cancel" or "Close" button in the modal footer
+   - Use a flex container with `justify-between` to position the Cancel button on the left and the action button on the right
+   - Always use the pattern: `<div class="d-flex justify-between w-full">` in the modal footer to ensure consistent layout
    - Rely on the overlay click and Escape key for additional dismissal options

 ## 6. Delete Confirmation Pattern